ndbiller/as-fa54-quiz/README.md

 ## Project Outline

-Quiz with multiple choice questions to prepare students getting their driving licence for sportboats in inland waters.
+C# / WPF / MVVM / Windows - Quiz application with multiple choice questions to prepare students trying to get their drivers licence for sportboats in inland waters for their test.
 The project requirements can be found [here](/pdf/Lernsituation.pdf?raw=true).

 ## Contributor Roles